 Instructions

-- On a comal or skillet at medium heat, add tomatillos, onion, garlic and chile guajillo.
-Dry roast for 15-20 minutes, removing guajillos after 1-2 minutes.
+- On a comal or skillet at medium heat, add tomatillos, onion, garlic and chile guajillo and arbol.
+Dry roast for 20 minutes, removing guajillos and arbol after 1-2 minutes.
 Remove garlic after 10-12 minutes.
 Turn as needed.

-- After a few minutes, add a big handful of fresh cilantro to the processor(blender) and salt to taste.
+- Add a big handful of fresh cilantro to the processor(blender) and salt to taste.
 Pulse to blend to achieve a molcajete-style looking salsa.
 If you prefer it smooth, than go ahead and blend on high!
-If salsa is too thick, mix in some of the reserved cooking water.
+If salsa is too thick, pour in a little more water.

 I purchased a molcajete.
 I would love to use it for this recipe.
 Can you create a video of that?